ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day1.rst

 .. activecode:: lcgetAverage
    :language: java
+   :autograde: unittest

    What does the following code do?
 Add another row of numbers to the matrix.
 Will the loops traverse this row too?
 Note that an array can be passed in as an argument to a method.
+Click on the CodeLens button and then next to step through this code in the visualizer.
    ~~~~
-   public class Test
+   public class Test1
    {

       public static double getAverage(int[][] a)